Alibon (ward)

 Alibon is an electoral ward in the London Borough of Barking and Dagenham.
 The ward was first used in the 1978 elections.
 It returns councillors to Barking and Dagenham London Borough Council.
 The boundaries of the ward were subject to revision in May 2002 and May 2022.

 Barking and Dagenham council elections since 2022

 There was a revision of ward boundaries in Barking and Dagenham in 2022.
 Territory to the west of Heathway was lost to Parsloes ward and an area east of Pondfield Park, including the London East Business and Technical Park, was gained in the east from Eastbrook.
 The number of councillors representing the ward was reduced from three to two.

+2026 election

+The election took place on 7 May 2026.